 Don’t want to buy a shipping scale?
 If you do not want to purchase a shipping scale, consider using USPS Flat Rate Priority Mail boxes.
 USPS Flat Rate boxes are available for free in several sizes.
 Each size has a predetermined price, so as long as your item fits inside the box, it’ll ship for a flat rate price and include insurance and tracking.

 Will you be mailing mostly small items?
 If you are mostly mailing small items, I recommend investing in a scale and shipping through the USPS First Class Mail.
-First Class Mail is good for items 16 ounces and under (which normally means shipping is under $4) and includes free tracking.
+First Class Mail is good for items 16 ounces and under and includes free tracking.

 Don’t want to haul your packages to the post office?
 If you have at least one USPS Priority Mail Package that you are mailing, you can schedule a free next day pickup until 2am online by visiting USPS Package Pickup or through their app.
 On the day of your package pickup, leave the items inside your mailbox or at your front door and your mail carrier will pick them up.
 If you are only shipping First Class Mail packages, you can put them in your mailbox for pickup or drop them in any community mailbox without scheduling a pickup.